-Several months ago, I had a small business owner insists that his service-based business was a strong brand in our community because he got customer that he didn’t know where they came from (i.e., what marketing channel), so they must be a strong brand.
+Several months ago, I had a small business owner insist that his service-based business was a strong brand in our community.
+This is because he got a customer whom he didn’t know where they came from (i.e., what marketing channel).
+Therefore, he thought his company must be a strong brand.

 I respectfully disagree.
-Few non-franchised local businesses develop any sort of brand recognition, with the exception being some restaurants.
+Few non-franchised local businesses develop any sort of brand recognition.
+The exception is some restaurants.
 Would someone driving down the road have any idea of the products/services, associated quality, or what image is associated with the users of that product or service?
 Probably not.

 Why does this matter?

-As such small and medium-sized local businesses would do better putting their products and services as the most prominent parts of their marketing efforts–ads, website, direct mail, vehicle graphics, and so on.
+As such small and medium-sized local businesses would do better putting their products and services as the most prominent parts of their marketing efforts.
+These include ads, websites, direct mail, vehicle graphics, and so on.